firehot/cocos2d-2.0-kamcord/README.md

 ## Implementing Custom UIs

 As of 0.9.4, we've added support that lets game developers create their own UIs that interact with Kamcord.
+Please add a small `Powered by Kamcord` to your sharing view along the same veins as with the stock UI.

-Specifically, you can replay the most recent video in a `UIViewController` of your choice:
+You can replay the most recent video in a `UIViewController` of your choice:

     + (void)presentVideoPlayerInViewController:(UIViewController *)parentViewController;